Linus4world/adventourio/backend/README.md

     pip -V
     ```
 2. Dependencies
+    First we have to install one dependency by hand:
+    ```sh
+    cd pycorpora-master
+    python setup.py install
+    cd ..
+    ```
-    You can install all other dependencies by running:
+    You can then install all other dependencies by running:
     ```sh
     pip install -r requirements.txt
     ```